 Successful criminals stay ahead of law enforcement and regulation.
 They operate on the fringes of technological innovation and take advantage of people who are still learning.
-Therefore, as with any new technology, there are risks associated with digital currencies.
+Therefore, as with any new technology, there are risks associated with cryptocurrencies.
 We want you to understand the risks and ensure that you have the tools to protect yourself and your money.

 ‘Phishing’ is an attack whereby criminals use legitimate-looking fake websites to trick you into entering your password / details.
 They then use your password to access your account.